-Where a Medicare benefit has been inappropriately paid, the Department of Human Services may request its return from the practitioner concerned.
+Where a Medicare benefit has been inappropriately paid, Services Australia may request its return from the practitioner concerned.

-MBS items 10988 and 10989 generally attract a 100% rebate but can be specified as 'Type C' treatments and attract a 75% rebate.
+\ MBS items 10988 and 10989 generally attract a 100% rebate but can be specified as 'Type C' treatments and attract a 75% rebate.